-We all know how important it is to cover up when working outside and of course garden enthusiasts require additional ‘resources’, such as gumboots and garden gloves, to get the job done.
-There are some fabulous options available if you’re looking for something pretty.
+We all know how important it is to cover up when working outside, and of course, garden enthusiasts require additional ‘resources’, such as gumboots and garden gloves, to get the job done.
+Some fabulous options are available when you visit your local gardening outlet.

 3. Harvest Basket

-Having a basket or bucket is really handy when your out in the garden picking flowers or harvesting produce.
-Look for something with a nice big handle, that’s well made, the last thing mum will want is her much loved peaches bruised on the floor!
+A basket or bucket is handy when you are out in the garden picking flowers or harvesting produce.
+Look for a nice big handle that’s well made.
+The last thing mum will want is her much-loved peaches bruised on the floor!

 4. Living Colour

-Flowers and Mother’s Day just goes hand-in-hand, but rather then purchasing a bouquet from the florist, why not purchase her a living bouquet that will last for weeks…….
+Flowers and Mother’s Day go hand-in-hand, but rather than purchasing a bouquet from the florist, why not purchase her a living bouquet that will last for weeks…….
 Best of all, she might get a flower display more than once!